micahvista/MAMnet/README.md

     #-outputpath the output path of called vcf file
     #-threads the number of threads to use. (default: all available thread)
     #-step data shift size [1-200]. (default: 50)
-    #-includecontig the list of contig to preform detection. (default: [], all contig are included)
+    #-includecontig the list of contig to preform detection. (default: [], all contig are used)

 Changelog